USB to CAN Firmware Flashing

 Flashing the Firmware

-- It is recommended not to find the ID or flash the firmware during the printing process.
+- It's recommended not to search for IDs or flash firmware during printing

-- The CAN firmware of the same motherboard or tool board Katapult and the CAN firmware of Klipper have completely consistent IDs.
+- The CAN firmware ID of the same mainboard or toolboard Katapult is exactly the same as the Klipper CAN firmware ID

-- Please ensure that the CAN network of the host computer has been configured.
+- Please ensure that the host computer's CAN network has been configured

-. - The CAN rate of the tool board must be consistent with the host computer, otherwise the ID cannot be found and burned.
+appears after running lsusb - The CAN speed of the toolboard must match the host computer, otherwise the

 -